Azure/azure-powershell/src/ResourceManager/EventHub/Commands.EventHub/help/AzureRM.EventHub.md

 Gets the details of an Event Hubs namespace, or gets a list of all Event Hubs namespaces in the current Azure subscription.

 ### [Get-AzureRmEventHubNamespaceAuthorizationRule](Get-AzureRmEventHubNamespaceAuthorizationRule.md)
-Gets the details of an Event Hubs namespace authorization rule, or gets a list of authorization rules.
+Gets the details of an Eventubs namespace authorization rule, or gets a list of authorization rules.

 ### [Get-AzureRmEventHubNamespaceKey](Get-AzureRmEventHubNamespaceKey.md)
-Gets the primary key details of the specified Event Hubs namespace authorization rule.
+Gets details of Primary, Secondary connectionstrings and keys for the authorization rule of the specified Event Hubs namespace authorization rule.

 ### [New-AzureRmEventHub](New-AzureRmEventHub.md)
 Creates a new Event Hub.

 ### [New-AzureRmEventHubAuthorizationRule](New-AzureRmEventHubAuthorizationRule.md)
-Creates a new Event Hubs authorization rule.
+Creates a new Event Hubs authorization rule for namespace or eventhub.

 ### [New-AzureRmEventHubConsumerGroup](New-AzureRmEventHubConsumerGroup.md)
 Creates a new consumer group for the specified Event Hub.